 Cody lived to be about 12, which is a couple of years longer than the average Rottie.

 He remained healthy and active right up to the end and never really had any problems at all.
 He got stung on the face by a bee once, which was pitiful.
-But overall, he led a bit of a charmed life where he had constant companionship, lots of room to roam and run, a pack to lead, and humans to take care of.
+But overall, he led a charmed life where he had constant companionship, lots of room to roam and run, a pack to lead, and humans to care for.

 Our daughter and granddaughter hadn’t seen him for a while.
-They came to visit, took him outside in the front yard for some play; although Cody was, at this point, not much up for play, he did try.
-When they brought him back into the house, he laid down in our foyer and quietly passed away.
+They came to visit and took him outside in the front yard for some play; although Cody was, at this point, not much up for play, he did try.
+When they brought him back into the house, he lay down in our foyer and quietly passed away.

 Are Rottweilers good dogs?

-Well, Cody certainly was, and every single other person we have talked to about their Rotties tell the same tale.
+Cody certainly was, and everyone we have talked to about their Rotties tells the same tale.

 Rotties are the best.

-Of course, you’ll see in the news where a Rottie wasn’t such a good dog from time to time, but I blame the owner, not the dog, and certainly not the breed.
+Of course, you’ll see in the news where a Rottie wasn’t such a good dog occasionally, but I blame the owner, not the dog, and certainly not the breed.

 For that matter, I think this applies to all breeds.